-- Keep yourself and others calm - Quickly proceed outside the building (to the announced "safe location") using the planned evacuation route. - Close doors as you leave. - Instructors take your Attendance Roster with you for a correct head count - Instructors, in every classroom there is an Evacuation Box, which contains(flashlight, clipboard, pen, incident reports, and minor first aid equipment - Take the Evacuation Box with you. - Report immediately to the designated "safe area" located in the back parking lot to the right (towards Cambridge Place). - Check in with Administrative Assistant or Campus Director who will be taking a head count from individual instructors. - Wait for instructions from emergency response personnel.
+- ♦ Keep yourself and others calm - ♦ Quickly proceed outside the building (to the announced "safe location") using the planned evacuation route. - ♦ Close windows and doors as you leave. - ♦ Instructors take your Attendance Book with you for a correct head count - ♦ Instructors, in every classroom there is an Evacuation Box, which contains(flashlight, clipboard, pen, incident reports, and minor first aid equipment - ♦ Take the Evacuation Box with you. - ♦ Report immediately to the designated "safe area" located in the parking lot on Big Tyler Road directly beside the building - ♦ Check in with the Academic Dean or the Campus President who will be taking a head count from individual instructors.

+♦ Wait for instructions from emergency response personnel.
 Do not re-enter the building until told it is safe to do so.